free-english/free-english.github.io/index.markdown

 layout: home
 ---
 ![Free English](/assets/free-english-full-logo.svg)

+English language is full of things that don't follow any logic rules: phrasal verbs, collocations, etc.
+Free English helps people learn English via regular tests: you pass few tests everyday, so that you repeat what you already know, or learn something new.
+For now Free English supports only phrasal verbs.

 The best things in your life comes for free: Love, Family, Friendship and of course Free English.
 Whole application and content is build by community for community!